nikolaydubina/go-recipes/README.md

 ### [⏫](#contents) Detect slices that could be preallocated with [prealloc](https://github.com/alexkohler/prealloc)

 Preallocating slices can sometimes significantly improve performance.
-This tool detects common scenarions where preallocating can be beneficial.
+This tool detects common scenarios where preallocating can be beneficial.
 This tool is not using `golang.org/x/tools/go/analysis` toolchain. — [@alexkohler](https://github.com/alexkohler)

 ```